dokku/dokku/docs/getting-started/upgrading.md

 # for versions versions older than 0.8.1, use
 dokku --quiet apps | xargs -L1 dokku ps:stop

-# update dokku and it's dependencies
+# update dokku and its dependencies
 sudo apt-get install -qq -y dokku herokuish sshcommand plugn

 # rebuild all of your applications